When the topic of Chinese metaphysics is discussed, people often talk about feng shui, face reading, bazi, and maybe palmistry.

 Physiognomy is the study of body aspects that tell an observer about an individual.

-This garners the most interest as it consist of the art of face reading and palm reading.
+This garners the most interest as it consist of the art of face reading, palm reading, and astronomy.

 New students of Chinese metaphysics are also often surprised to find that feng shui falls under this category.